 Depending on the power of the active studio monitors, each speaker will draw a certain amount of electricity.
 Now, this might not be a lot, but it can add up over time costing you a lot of money.

 You could use that saved money for getting new and better gear or for fixing your gear if necessary.

 Capacitors and other components which make up the internal workings of an amplifier (whether they are active internal amplifiers or separate amplifiers) can deteriorate over time, especially if they are left on.

 Capacitors can dry out because of heat.
 Heat is caused when the amplifier is on and drawing energy.
 If left on for extended periods, then these capacitors can degrade and get damaged.

-Therefore, you will be able to save a tidy little sum of money that you could use and could benefit you elsewhere.
+Therefore, you will be able to save a tidy little sum of money that you could reinvest into other equipment for music production.

-Some factors, like power surges and electrical hiccups in your home or studio’s electrical circuit, could cause your monitors to get damaged or become faulty.
+Some factors (like power surges and electrical hiccups in your home or studio’s electrical circuit) can cause your monitors to get damaged or become faulty.
 This is another good reason to turn off your studio monitors once you are done with your work for the day.

 The only time I would recommend leaving your studio monitors on is when they are new, and you need to break them in.
 Studio monitors have electro-dynamic drivers (woofers), and you need to break them in like a new pair of leather shoes.

 Various materials and components make up a pair of studio monitors, and one component is the suspension system.
 The suspension system on a new set of studio monitors is usually stiffer than what they need to be.